Auto racing: Suspension

 Suspension plays a huge part in giving the race car the ability to be driven optimally.
 Shocks are mounted vertically or horizontally to prevent the body from rolling in the corners.
 The suspension is important because it makes the car stable and easier to control and keeps the tires on the road when driving on uneven terrain.
 It works in three different ways including vertically, longitudinally, and laterally to control movement when racing on various tracks.

-Tyres
+Tires

-Tyres called R-Compounds are commonly used in motorsports for high amounts of traction.
+Tires called R-Compounds are commonly used in motorsports for high amounts of traction.
 The soft rubber allows them to expand when they are heated up, making more surface area on the pavement, therefore producing the most traction.
-These types of tyres do not have grooves on them.
-Tyre pressure is dependent on the temperature of the tyre and track when racing.
-Each time a driver pulls into the pits, the tyre pressure and temperature should be tested for optimal performance.
-When the tyres get too hot they will swell or inflate and need to be deflated to the correct pressure.
-When the tyres are not warmed up they will not perform as well.
+These types of tires do not have grooves on them.
+Tire pressure is dependent on the temperature of the tire and track when racing.
+Each time a driver pulls into the pits, the tire pressure and temperature should be tested for optimal performance.
+When the tires get too hot they will swell or inflate and need to be deflated to the correct pressure.
+When the tires are not warmed up they will not perform as well.